 White Water Rafting

 White water rafting is an adrenaline pumping, all action water sport.
-Foix, which is the regional center for rafting and kayaking, but we also use other companies in the area that also offer excellent rafting adventures.
+Foix, which is the regional centre for rafting and kayaking, but we also use other companies in the area that also offer excellent rafting adventures.
 Rafting is a seasonal activity,being dependent on water levels; too much and it can be dangerous and too little, then you can’t get very far.

 We work with the local kayak clubs and operators who run morning or afternoon kayak journeys on the local lakes and rivers.
 You can run a section of the Ariege river from Bonac to Saverdun that is suitable for families with beginners.
 There is no need for previous kayaking experience, but you will need to be able to swim at least 50 m confidently.
 Buoyancy aids will be provided.
 If you have kayaked before and wish to hire one of our kayaks, then see below for details.
 Seasonal water levels will determine if it is suitable to kayak.